mapbox/mapbox-gl-native/platform/unity/README.md

 $ export MAPBOX_ACCESS_TOKEN=MYTOKEN
 ```

+On Linux, replace `UnityProject/Assets/Plugins/x86_64/libRenderingPlugin.so` in the example with `libRenderingPlugin.so`.
+On macOS, replace `UnityProject/Assets/Plugins/RenderingPlugin.bundle/Contents/MacOS/RenderingPlugin` in the example with `libRenderingPlugin.so`.

+On Linux (only), make sure to copy `common/ca-bundle.crt` to the root of the game runtime before running it.

-Replace the plugin `libRenderingPlugin.so` in the example with `libMapboxGLPlugin.so` and run it again.
-It should look like:
+Build the example again, it should look like:

 ![Now rendering a map](https://c1.staticflickr.com/9/8839/27951118054_5fb1ec3920_n.jpg)